6 Strategies to Get More Data from your Leads and Customers

 Accenture reports that 59% of reps complain that they are required to use too many sales tools.
 Having to toggle between systems to send emails, log calls, run reports and various other tasks is a serious deterrent for adopting and using these tools, let alone taking the time to to input data.
 Not to mention the data that does exist gets scattered and siloed across these point solutions, making data-driven decision making extremely difficult.

-Instead, search for an all-in-one sales platform that provides calendar integrations, real-time push notifications, call dialing, contact management, reporting and more in a single tool.
+Instead, you'll need a powerful data governance solution, search for an all-in-one sales platform that provides calendar integrations, real-time push notifications, call dialing, contact management, reporting and more in a single tool.
 These types of platforms are proven to increase rep adoption rates by as much as 95%, making it possible to capture more data at every point in the sales process and lead lifecycle.
 What’s more, this all-in-one approach eliminates the need to connect the dots across dispersed customer communications and touch points for more accurate and complete information.

 4. Think Like a Consumer